Ad

 Flower Market Boom: Gift Favourites for Valentine’s Day

-Valentine’s Day remains the biggest driver of flower sales, with purchases surging by 550% and revenue rising by 635% compared to the average month, according to Flowwow.
-Flowers maintain their position as the most popular gift category for Valentine’s Day (with 93% of total purchases), highlighting the traditions and gift-giving culture of the Emirates and reflecting their love for timeless classics.
+Valentine’s Day continues to dominate as the largest driver of flower sales, with purchases skyrocketing by 550% and revenue increasing by 635% compared to an average month, according to Flowwow.
+Flowers remain the most sought-after Valentine’s gift category, accounting for 93% of total purchases, underscoring the deeply ingrained traditions and gift-giving culture of the Emirates and the wider MENA region.

-Throughout 2024, large bouquets in shades of red (35%), pink (30%), and white (17%), composed of classic and peony roses, remained one of the top choices with UAE customers.
-Large, luxurious bouquets with 101 or 109 roses have become bestsellers in the Emirates, often selected for special occasions like Valentine’s Day.
-The average order value for the flower bouquets in the UAE stood at 275 AED ($74.8).
+In 2024, large bouquets in shades of red (35%), pink (30%), and white (17%), featuring classic and peony roses, emerged as top choices among UAE customers.
+Luxurious bouquets with 101 or 109 roses have become bestsellers, especially for significant occasions like Valentine’s Day.
+The average order value for these flower bouquets in the UAE was 275 AED ($74.8).

-Besides flowers, popular Valentine’s gifts include teddy bears, chocolates, chocolate-covered strawberries, red heart-shaped balloons, and creative floral arrangements, according to Flowwow data.
-Some in the UAE prefer unique blooms like violet tulips, colourful roses, blue hydrangeas, orchids, and peony tulips.
+Apart from flowers, other popular Valentine’s Day gifts in the region include teddy bears, chocolates, chocolate-covered strawberries, red heart-shaped balloons, and intricate floral arrangements.
+Many UAE customers also gravitate toward unique blooms like violet tulips, colorful roses, blue hydrangeas, orchids, and peony tulips, showcasing the growing diversity in gift preferences.

 Mobile Love: Over 37% of Purchases Made via Smartphones

-Mobile shopping has seen significant growth in the region, with over 37% of Valentine’s Day sales being made via mobile devices.
-In Saudi Arabia, mobile purchases accounted for more than half of all orders, while in the UAE, this figure reached 41%.
-According to Flowwow and Admitad experts, the proportion of mobile purchases for Valentine’s gifts is expected to increase by 3% further in 2025.
+Mobile shopping continues to gain traction in the MENA region, with over 37% of Valentine’s Day sales in 2024 conducted via mobile devices.
+In Saudi Arabia, more than half of all orders were placed through mobile platforms, while the UAE saw 41% of purchases made via smartphones.
+According to experts at Flowwow and Admitad, this trend is set to grow, with mobile purchases for Valentine’s gifts expected to increase by an additional 3% in 2025.

-Meanwhile, Saudi Arabia saw an unexpected Valentine’s Day trend, with men receiving more gifts than ever, particularly sports gear, tools, and car accessories, which saw the largest growth.
-In Saudi, gifts for young mothers made up 9% of sales, and men were 1.5 times more likely to receive car accessories and electronics (20%).
+Saudi Arabia saw an unexpected trend with men receiving more gifts than ever, particularly in categories like sports gear, tools, and car accessories, which experienced the highest growth.
+Car accessories and electronics accounted for 20% of purchases for men, while gifts for young mothers made up 9% of sales.

 Love is International: Top Languages To Express Love in the UAE

-Valentine’s Day in the MENA region will continue to see growth in online gifting sales, with mobile purchases, luxury gifts, and floral arrangements leading the way.
-As trends evolve, the demand for a wider variety of gifts, from flowers to fashion and gaming items, is expected to grow in 2025.
-The UAE and Saudi Arabia remain at the forefront of this shift, reflecting the tradition of love and giving, prominent among all cultures of the region.
+Valentine’s Day in the MENA region is poised for continued growth in online gifting, with mobile purchases, luxury gifts, and floral arrangements leading the way.
+As preferences evolve, demand for a broader range of gifts—from flowers to fashion and gaming items—is expected to rise in 2025.
+The UAE and Saudi Arabia remain leaders in this shift, reflecting the region’s deep-rooted tradition of love and giving.

 News Source: Flowwow